top of page

 We can provide bespoke funerals, commemoration services and memorial services to support those who wish to mark their grief at the loss of a loved one, say goodbye, and celebrate their loved one's life in community with others.

-Services may include a eulogy, poems or readings, prayers or time for meditation, music with hymns or opportunities for popular songs, personal reflection, stories and memories of the departed.
+Services may include a eulogy, poems or readings, prayers or time for meditation, music with hymns/songs, personal reflection, stories and memories of the departed.
 We can work with you to reflect your own preferences.

 Please contact Winnie to talk more about any of these: